There may be some decent packaged vegan energy bars on the market, but there is nothing like homemade.

 Oats are loaded with important vitamins, minerals and antioxidant plant compounds.
 They also contain a powerful soluble fiber called beta-glucan which helps reduce cholesterol levels, reduce blood sugar and insulin response and increases a feeling of fullness.

 Apples are extremely rich in important antioxidants, flavonoids and dietary fiber.
-The phytonutrients and antioxidants in apples may help reduce the risk of developing cancer, hypertension, diabetes, and heart disease.
+The phytonutrients and antioxidants in apples may help reduce the risk of developing chronic disease.

 Even the cinnamon in this recipe has health benefits.
 Did you know cinnamon is a high source of antioxidants and contains anti-inflammatory properties?
 Cinnamon has also been proven to help defend agains cognitive decline and protects brain function.